Best Baby Bottle Warmers, Tested and Ranked

 What we don't

-A cordless, rechargeable warmer that runs off a built-in battery, with no cord and no power outlet needed.
-It’s slow, but it works in a parked car, on a train, and in an airport gate area, which is exactly where a hungry baby stops negotiating.
+A cordless, rechargeable warmer built for the diaper bag rather than the counter.
+No cord and no outlet needed, so it works in a parked car, on a train, or on a park bench, which is exactly where a hungry baby stops negotiating.
+This is the named unit that replaced the generic one we used to carry.

 What we like